gbv/validation-server/README.md

 Keys `version` and `description` are defaulted to its value in `package.json`.
 In addition the environment variable `NODE_ENV` is respected with `development` as default.
 Alternative values are `production`, `test`, and `debug`.

-Key `formats` must contain an array of [formats](#formats) or a file containing such array.
+Key `formats` must contain an array of [data formats](#data-formats) or a file containing such array.
 The list of formats is automatically extended by some hardcoded formats and schema languages.

 A JSON Schema to validate configuration is included at [`config/config-schema.json`](config/config-schema.json).